The natural progression of rock climbing

 The ultimate progression in rock climbing is the old-school form of climbing.
 Traditional climbing or trad climbing is not something that most fair-weather climbers will appreciate.
 Trad climbing is done on rock faces without any fixed protection.
 The route has no bolted hangers hence lead climbers need to carry and place protection devices such as cams or nuts as they progress up the wall.

-Getting loss on a trad climb can be dangerous.
-Trad climbers need to be experienced in route finding, ropework, placing protection, and setting up anchors.
-Time spent on trad climbing will be significantly longer than a sport route because you’ll need to find suitable features on the wall to place protection.
-A poorly placed protection can pop out if you fall and more importantly having bad gear placement can really fuck with your mind.
-Because you’ll be constantly thinking if the protection will catch you if you fall.
+Getting lost on a traditional climb can be dangerous.
+Trad climbers need to be experienced at route finding, ropework, placing protection, and setting up anchors.
+Time spent on trad climbing will be significantly longer than on a sport route because you’ll need to find suitable features on the wall to place protection.
+A poorly placed protection can pop out if you fall and more importantly, having bad gear placement can fuck with your mind.
+Because you will constantly be thinking if the protection will catch you if you fall.

 Traditional multipitch climbing